rogerbinns/apsw/doc/tips.rst

 partial data.

-If you use :meth:`with Connection <Connection.__enter__>` then the transaction will be automatically started, and commited on success or rolled back if exceptions occur::
+If you use :meth:`with Connection <Connection.__enter__>` then the transaction will be automatically started, and committed on success or rolled back if exceptions occur::

    # this will be one transaction with automatic commit and rollback